Check-In and Move-In Dates

-- On move-in day, parking permits are not required.
-Please do not park on sidewalks, in the grass or in handicapped spaces (unless you have a permit)
+- On move-in day, parking permits are not required for non-specialized spaces.
+Please do not park on sidewalks, in the grass, or in handicapped spaces or other specialized spaces (unless you have a permit).

 - You!
 You must be present to receive your room key.
 A parent or friend cannot be issued your keys and may not check out a key.

 - Summer in Florida tends to be hot, humid, and rainy.
-Please bring water to stay hydrated.
-It is recommended that you dress comfortably and wear closed-toed shoes.
-Please consider bringing a dolly or hand truck to assist moving items into your new home!
+Please bring water to stay hydrated, and it is recommended that you dress comfortably and wear closed-toed shoes.
+Please consider bringing a dolly or hand truck to assist you in moving items into your new home!

-- Label all boxes and items with your last name, building name, and room number - many items tend to look alike and this will help us reunite a lost item should it go missing.
+- Label all boxes and items with your last name, student ID number, building name, and room number - many items tend to look alike and this will help us return a lost item to you, should it go missing.

 After You Move In

 - Living with others can present unique challenges and compromise will be necessary.
 We ask that all students attempt to work out conflicts together by speaking with one another.
-If needed, the students can speak with their RA and the RA will help mediate any conflict that arises.
-If, after speaking with the RA, the conflict is not resolved, the RA will involve their Residence Life Coordinator (a professional Masters Level Staff member) to assist.
+If needed, the students can speak with their RA, and the RA will help mediate any conflict that arises.
+If, after speaking with the RA, the conflict is not resolved, the RA will involve their Residence Life Coordinator (a professional staff member) for assistance.

-- When you move in you will have the opportunity to join your building's or area's Area Council.
-Area Council is a group of students that plan fun social events for the hall.
-This is a great opportunity to get involved right away and gain some amazing leadership skills right where you live.
-Each Area Council has an executive board led by a student president.
+When you move in, you will have the opportunity to join your community’s Area Council.
+Area Council is a group of students that plan fun social events for their community, and there are several student leadership positions available for members, including president and executive board positions.
+Involvement in Area Council provides students with a great opportunity to get involved on campus and gain leadership skills early in their collegiate journey.
 Please see your RA or Residence Life Coordinator with any questions.